Redux7/redux-from-scratch/README.md

 import { connect } from 'react-redux';
 ```

-at the bottom of the component(Count.js)
+at the bottom of the component(Counter.js)

 ```
 export default connect(mapStateToProps)(Counter);
 ```

-now props are acceseble inside of the compoent
+now props are acceseble inside of the component

 ```
  <p>{this.props.count}</p>